GabeScott/standard-works-vault/General Conference/1993 April - Peace through Prayer.md

 # Peace through Prayer

-*By Rex D. Pinegar - Of the Presidency of the Seventy*
+By Elder Rex D. Pinegar - *Of the Presidency of the Seventy*

 *Given in the April session of the 1993 General Conference*